 Newton Rowell Entrance Scholarship in Law

 Established by the Honourable Henry N.R.
 Jackman, Lieutenant Governor of Ontario in honour of his grandfather, Newton Wesley Rowell.
 Three entrance scholarships are to be awarded annually to students entering the first year of the Juris Doctor program on the basis of academic excellence and a demonstrated interest in, and commitment to, public service.
 Applications are encouraged from students outside Ontario and from Indigenous students and members of racial minorities.

 The David and Pearl Tobias Entrance Scholarship

 Established by Mr. Norman C. Tobias, a Toronto tax lawyer and associate professor, Faculty of Law, Queens University, in honour of his parents, David and Pearl Tobias.
-Awarded to a first year law student each year whose undergraduate record (without taking into account LSAT scores) reflects outstanding achievement in academics, extra-curricular activities, leadership and character, as determined by the Faculty of Law.
+Awarded to a first-year law student each year whose undergraduate record (without taking into account LSAT scores) reflects outstanding achievement in academics, extra-curricular activities, leadership and character, as determined by the Faculty of Law.

-The Allan Findlay Memorial Scholarship (Award date every three years; next award date 2019)
+The Allan Findlay Memorial Scholarship

-Established by the partners of the late Allan Findlay, Q.C., this scholarship is awarded to a first-year student on a rotation with two other Ontario law schools.
+Established by the partners of the late Allan Findlay, Q.C., this scholarship is awarded to a first-year student on rotation with two other Ontario law schools.
 Applicants will be assessed on the basis of undergraduate academic record and participation in extracurricular affairs, including athletics, debating, student government, drama and the student newspaper.